tekknolagi/isdt/lecture-notes/3-bld.md

 This is the way we have been building programs in our Makefiles throughout this
 module: each C file gets compiled into an object file as just described, and then somehow they're combined into an executable program.
-Let's try to demystify what happens there with some experiments:

-Let's figure out what is going on by experimenting a little bit.
-We'll write a main file that calls a function to generate a random number and then print it:
+Let's try to demystify what happens there with some experiments: we'll write a main file that calls a function to generate a random number and then print it:

 ```c
 // main.c